jboss-developer/jboss-jdg-quickstarts/carmart/README.md

 The CarMart quickstart can work in two modes:

 * _Library mode_  - In this mode, the application and the data grid are running in the same JVM.
-All libraries (JAR files) are bundled with the application and deployed to JBoss Enterprise Application Platform 6 or JBoss AS 7.
+All libraries (JAR files) are bundled with the application and deployed to Red Hat JBoss Enterprise Application Platform.
 The library usage mode only allows local access to a single node in a distributed cluster.
 This usage mode gives the application access to data grid functionality within a virtual machine in the container being used.

 * _Client-server mode_ - In this mode, the Cache is stored in  a managed, distributed and clusterable data grid server.
 Applications can remotely access the data grid server using Hot Rod, memcached or REST client APIs.
 This web application bundles only the HotRod client and communicates with a remote JBoss Data Grid (JDG) server.
 The JDG server is configured via the `standalone.xml` configuration file.